§ 3131 Findings.

-(3) "Unlicensed person" means an individual who is not a licensed healthcare professional and has successfully completed in-service training, approved by the Board of Pharmacy, on the In-State Stockpile.
+(3) “Unlicensed person” means an individual who is not a licensed health-care professional and has successfully completed in-service training, approved by the Board of Pharmacy, on the State or Federal Stockpile.

-(c) Any licensed healthcare professional or unlicensed person who, at the direction of the Public Health Authority, prior to, during or after an impending, probable or actual public health threat or a declared public health emergency or state of emergency, delivers, or assists in the delivery of medical supplies or prescription or nonprescription medications to essential workers and their families, other than by injection, and provided that the medication is in the original container and properly labeled, shall be exempt from the licensing statutes and regulations for healthcare professionals and shall be considered a public employee under §§ 4001 and 4002 of Title 10.
-The Division of Public Health shall position a licensed healthcare professional on-site to supervise the delivery process to essential workers and their families if a licensed healthcare professional is available.
+(c) Any licensed health-care professional or unlicensed person who, at the direction of the Public Health Authority, prior to, during or after an impending, probable or actual public health threat or a declared public health emergency or state of emergency, delivers, or assists in the delivery of medical supplies or prescription or nonprescription medications to individuals, other than by injection, and provided that the medication is in the original container and properly labeled, shall be exempt from the licensing statutes and regulations for health-care professionals and shall be considered a public employee under §§ 4001 and 4002 of Title 10.
+The Division of Public Health shall position a licensed health-care professional on-site to supervise the delivery process to individuals if a licensed health-care professional is available.

-(d) Each essential worker will complete a prescreening assessment for themselves and each family member, if applicable, on an annual basis that will screen for contraindications to the medications in the In-State Stockpile.
+(d) Each individual will complete a prescreening assessment on an annual basis that will screen for contraindications to the medications in the State or Federal Stockpile.
 The assessment will be developed by the Division of Public Health and approved by the Board of Pharmacy.

 § 3134 Destruction of property.